ibm-cloud-docs/vpc/vsi-vpc-planning-encryption.md

 |__ Choose the UI, CLI, or API for provisioning customer-managed encryption. |
 |__ Evaluate which [key management service](#byok-encryption-prereqs) best meets your needs.
 Determine the availability of these services in your region and zone. |
 |__ When setting up authorization to the KMS, determine whether your account lets you authorize access:
-<br>For Cloud Block Storage as the [source service](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-volumes-prereqs).
+ \n For Cloud Block Storage as the [source service](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-volumes-prereqs).
 Lite accounts must [upgrade to a Pay-As-You-Go](/docs/account?topic=account-upgrading-account#upgrade-paygo) account or a Subscription account.
-For more information, see IBM Cloud [account types](/docs/account?topic=account-accounts).</br><br>For File Storage for VPC, specify VPC Infrastructure Services under (source service), check the box (Resource type), and choose File Storage for VPC and and Key Protect (target service).</br><br>For custom images, authorize between Image Service for VPC (source service) and IBM Cloud Object Storage (target service).
-Specify reader access for the role.</br> |
+For more information, see IBM Cloud [account types](/docs/account?topic=account-accounts). \n \n For File Storage for VPC, specify VPC Infrastructure Services under (source service), check the box (Resource type), and choose File Storage for VPC and and Key Protect (target service). \n \n For custom images, authorize between Image Service for VPC (source service) and IBM Cloud Object Storage (target service).
+Specify reader access for the role. \n \n For all VPC Source services, do not filter by resource group.
+Do not select the resource group check box.|
 |__ For customer-managed encryption, consider importing or creating multiple root keys and [rotating your keys](/docs/vpc?topic=vpc-vpc-key-rotation) for greater security. |
 |__ If you're provisioning an instance with encrypted volumes, make sure that you [created a VPC](/docs/vpc?topic=vpc-getting-started#create-and-configure-vpc). |
 |__ Decide how many secondary volumes you require and how many will use customer-managed encryption. |